trade-notification2016/RL_Stock_Trading/README.md

 ## Overview

 This is the code for [this](https://www.youtube.com/watch?v=05NqKJ0v7EE) video on Youtube by Siraj Raval.
 The author of this code is [edwardhdlu](https://github.com/edwardhdlu/q-trader) .
 It's implementation of Q-learning applied to (short-term) stock trading.
-The model uses n-day windows of closing prices to determine if the best action to take at a given time is to buy, sell or sit.
+The model uses n-day windows of closing prices to determine if the best action to take at a given time is to buy, sell or hold.

-As a result of the short-term state representation, the model is not very good at making decisions over long-term trends, but is quite good at predicting peaks and troughs.
+Additional controls added:
+ - Buy: only when inventory == 0; not allowing opening multiple positions.
+ - Sell: only when inventory == 1; not allowing net short position at the moment.

 ## Running the Code